zcqsntr/DODL/DODL/colony_placement/README.md

 usage: design_logic_gates.py [-h] [--outpath OUTPATH] T

-Run the colony placement algorithm
+Run the colony placement algorithm.
+This currently requires the threhsold to be set at which a receiver is considered ON.
+These can be set near the beggining of the main function.

 positional arguments:
-  T                  the path of the saved output from macchiato
+  in_path          the path of the saved output from macchiato

 optional arguments:
   -h, --help         show this help message and exit